pwnmaphone/Bootstrap-G3n3sis_/README.md

 * Credit to the devs of Serotonin for the hooker dylibs, and private headers
 * Credit to those who found the launchd hack (iOS 16)!

+## Building

-Bootstrap G3n3sis_ will always have a .tipa created for you to simply install.
+~ Bootstrap G3n3sis_ will always have a .tipa created for you to simply install located in the Releases Tab, or in the "output" folder.
 However, if you want to (for whatever reason) build it yourself:

-1) `cd (Project Directory)`

-2) `make`

-3) `./build.sh`

-4) new built tipa should now be in the "output" folder

-## Building

-If you do not have MacOS, check the FAQ in the Usage section of this README to build with GitHub Actions instead.

 You'll need MacOS to build, as you require Xcode.
 Simply having Xcode Command Line Tools is *insufficient*.

-You will need Homebrew installed.
-If you don't have Homebrew installed, run the following command in your terminal:
+(NOTE: Skip step 1 & 2 if you already have HomeBrew & Theos installed)

-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+1) `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

- 1. Update/Install Theos with roothide support

-    `bash -c "$(curl -fsSL https://raw.githubusercontent.com/roothide/theos/master/bin/install-theos)"`
+2) `bash -c "$(curl -fsSL https://raw.githubusercontent.com/roothide/theos/master/bin/install-theos)"`

-    This build of Theos is consistently updated.
+(This build of Theos is consistently updated.)

- 2. Install make

-    `brew install make`

- 3. Clone the GitHub repository and enter directory

-    `git clone https://github.com/roothide/Bootstrap/ && cd Bootstrap`

- 5. Build `Bootstrap.tipa`

-    `gmake -j$(sysctl -n hw.ncpu) package`

- 6. Transfer `Bootstrap.tipa` from `./packages/` to your device and install it with TrollStore!
+3) `cd (Project Directory)`

+4) `make`

+5) `./build.sh`

+6) new built tipa should now be in the "output" folder

 ## Usage